cablelabs/lpwanserver-web-client/TESTING.md

 ## Running the E2E Tests

 First build the docker images for the ui-server and the test-runner by running `./bin/package.js`.

+### Run the demo
+From the lpwanserver repo, run the demo with `./bin/demo`.

+### Run the tests
 The script `./bin/e2e.js` orchestrates the running of E2E tests.
 The exit code of the process running `e2e.js` can be considered the exit code of the tests.
 The script uses docker-compose to spin up all the containers, the tests being some of them, and run them.
-When a test container exits, docker logs the exit status of that container to stdout.  `e2e.js` watches stdout to get the exit code for the tests.
+When a test container exits, docker logs the exit status of that container to stdout.  `e2e.js` watches stdout to get the exit code for the container.
 If one of them is a 1, an error, the tests are stopped and the `e2e.js` process exits with a 1.
-Only if all tests exit with a 0 status does the `e2e.js` process exit with a 0.
+Only if all test containers exit with a 0 status does the `e2e.js` process exit with a 0.

-### Run e2e.js

 ```
 ./bin/package.js